calimania/markketplace/README.md

 Use docker-compose to build the local environment.

-Use docker-compose to start the API and admin server.
+Use docker-compose to start the API and admin

 ```bash